Signatures of Enhanced Superconducting Properties in Niobium Cavities: Results

-To study the effect of resonant frequency on the dip, four niobium cavities with $f_0$=650~MHz, 1.3~GHz, 2.6~GHz, and 3.9~GHz were subjected to the same N-doping surface treatment, producing an identical impurity structure in each cavity.
+To study the effect of resonant frequency on the dip, four niobium cavities with $f_0$=650~MHz, 1.3~GHz, 2.6~GHz, and 3.9~GHz were subjected to the same 2/6 N-doping surface treatment, producing an identical impurity structure in each cavity.
 The results are shown in Fig.~\ref{fig:varFreq}(a).
 We observe that resonant frequency is linearly related with the dip magnitude, as shown in Fig.~\ref{fig:varFreq}(b).
-Furthermore, the degree of anti-Q slope, defined here as the slope from 2~MV/m to 15~MV/m of the $Q_0(E_{\text{acc}})$ curve normalized to the value at 2~MV/m, also exhibits a linear trend with the resonant frequency.
-A similar dependence of the anti-Q slope is shown in \cite{Martinello_PRL_2018} where it is hypothesized that such behavior may be driven by non-equilibrium superconductivity.
-This correlation suggests that the frequency dip is a fundamental property that is directly related to the anti-Q slope phenomenon of N-doped cavities.
+Furthermore, the degree of $R_T$ reversal, defined here as the negative of the slope from 15~mT to 64~mT of the $R_T(B_{\text{peak}},T=\text{2~K})$ curve normalized to the value at 15~mT, also exhibits a linear trend with the resonant frequency.
+A similar dependence of the $R_T$ reversal is shown in \cite{Martinello_PRL_2018} where it is hypothesized that such behavior may be driven by non-equilibrium superconductivity.